Egbert-Azure/trsextract/README.md

   `PLANTS` (the live demo file is `PLANT`, singular).
 If a deleted entry's data granules were never reused, the file can be brought back properly with `--undelete` (see *Resurrecting deleted files*).
-- **Undelete on unusual directory layouts.** `--undelete` locates the GAT and HIT structurally as the two sectors before the first entry sector, and refuses to write unless its DEC→HIT mapping is confirmed against the disk's own live entries.
-Builds where entries do not directly follow GAT/HIT (the esnd-15/25 style, entries in sectors 10-17) may fail that self-check and be refused — safe, but not yet resurrectable.
+- **Write-side self-check.** Both `--undelete` and the writer locate GAT and HIT structurally (the two sectors before the first entry sector) and refuse to write unless the DEC→HIT mapping is confirmed against the disk's own live entries.
+Standard layouts (GAT/HIT at 0/1 or 6/7) and the entries-in-sectors-10-17 builds (GAT/HIT at 8/9; esnd-05, confirmed 64/64) all pass; a directory whose GAT/HIT sit elsewhere would be refused — safe, but not writable.
+- **DSDD write re-validation pending.** The 1.7 writer rework is validated end-to-end on SS-SD (esnd-40); the DSDD sector math is unchanged code but a positive DSDD write has not been re-run since the rework — repeat the blank-disk `ALIEN/Z80` check before trusting DSDD writes.
 - **Hard-disk volume images** (e.g. `GAMES.DSK`) are detected and reported but not extracted; reading them needs the volume's PDRIVE geometry.
 - **Untested geometries.** 35-track and other uncommon formats should adapt via